 Tier 1 testing

-The tier 1 laboratory test is a dose-response test assessing lethal effects of the active substance on the test species.
+The Tier 1 laboratory test is a dose-response test assessing lethal effects of the active substance on the test species.
 This tier has a screening character and is required for all representative formulations where exposure of non-target arthropods can occur.
 At this tier, detailed information is not considered, eg about sublethal effects or about the effects of specific formulations.
 A representative formulation should be used for this test instead of the active substance as relevant experimental exposure of non-target arthropods to the pure active substance is impractical.
 Testing guidelines indicated in Candolfi et al. (2000) should be used for dose-response tests.
 The study should include different application rates of the test compound and should allow calculation of a dose-response regression curve.
 The report should include regression analysis and calculation of the required LR50 to be expressed in g ac/ha (Table D1).
 In certain conditions, eg when the toxicity is very low compared with maximum field rates or in other cases where experimental assessment of a reliable LR50 value is not reasonably possible, a limit test at the maximum seasonal rate may be sufficient.

 Standard species are Aphidius rhopalosiphi (a parasitoid wasp) and Typhlodromus pyri (a predatory phytoseiid mite).
 These standard indicator species have been shown to be relatively sensitive and representative of non-target arthropods in a comparative study of arthropods of nine families exposed to 95 plant protection products (Candolfi et al. 1999) and are therefore suitable as indicator species for this group of terrestrial non-target arthropods.